ericchingalo/lodiis-events-data-extractor/README.md

 - Luxon: A javascript package for manipulating time.
 [Learn more](https://www.npmjs.com/package/luxon)
 - Lodash: A javascript package for manipulating objects and arrays.
 [Learn more](https://www.npmjs.com/package/lodash)
 - xlsx: A Javascript library for manipulating excel and csv files.
 [Learn more](https://www.npmjs.com/package/xlsx)
+- Joi: A Javascript library for performing validations of objects.
+[Learn more](https://www.npmjs.com/package/joi)

 ## Getting started